 Tutti-Fruity

 Henrietta, Texas, Summer 1922: My mother, Margaret Hurn, known as Maggie, was six years old, and very excited that Saturday.
-Because, for the first time, riding down the dirt road in the wagon with her mother and father, Maggie had come to town.
+For the first time, riding down the dirt road in the wagon with her mother and father, Maggie was going to town.

 She had a plan.